Search Site

 Washington Connected Landscapes Project: Cascades to Coast Analysis

-July 20, 2022: Washington Cascades to Coast Habitat Connectivity Analysis DRAFT report available
+May 23, 2024: Washington Connected Landscapes: Cascades to Coast Habitat Connectivity Analysis report available

-Washington Cascades to Coast Habitat Connectivity Analysis DRAFT
+Washington Connected Landscapes Project: Cascades to Coast Habitat Connectivity Analysis

-To inform the approach to the analysis southwest Washington, Conservation Biology Institute and US Fish and Wildlife Service led an effort with contributions from Washington Wildlife Habitat Connectivity Working Group members to explore potential methods for assessing habitat connectivity patterns in southwest Washington.
+To inform the approach to the analysis in the Cascades to Coast region, Conservation Biology Institute and US Fish and Wildlife Service led an effort with contributions from Washington Wildlife Habitat Connectivity Working Group members to explore potential methods for assessing habitat connectivity patterns in southwest Washington.
 The specific question was whether focal species assessments for the coastal WA connectivity project should use Omniscape (i.e. Omnidirectional Circuitscape) or Linkage Mapper or a combination of the two?
 Through the process to answer this question, a high quality suite of naturalness-based modeling connectivity products were developed that can be used in real-world decision making.
 These are provided as interactive maps in a Data Basin Gallery, with the data also being available on Science Base.

 Gallo, J.A., E.C.
 Butts, T.A.
 Miewald, K.A.
 Foster.
 2019.
 Comparing and Combining Omniscape and Linkage Mapper Connectivity Analyses in Western Washington.
 Published by: Conservation Biology Institute.
 Corvallis, OR, https://doi.org/10.6084/m9.figshare.8120924